 Students move toward college-level literacy skills by reading extended narratives and brief essays, and interacting with them in course discussion, group work and their own writing.
 Students write informal letters, essays that respond to readings and a reading journal.
 Successful students will become active readers who learn to question the texts they read.
 They will be able to construct readable and coherent multi-paragraph essays in response to their reading.
 Lecture three hours per week.
-Prerequisite: English Placement Test, ENG 084 or successful appeal after ENG 082.
+Prerequisite: English Placement Test, ENG 084.